dans-art/add-customer-for-woocommerce/readme.txt

 Especially useful if the client is ordering via phone or email and you like to take advantage of the stock- and order management in WooCommerce.
 It adds a simple checkbox at the end of the billing address.
 If the box is checked, it will create a new user with the role "customer".
 If no e-mail is provided, it will create a unique one for you.
 It uses your site’s domain as the domain part and the name as the name part.
 E.g. firstname.lastname@your-site.com.
+You can customize the auto-generated email to your liking.
 By default, the newly created user will not get any emails while creating the account.
 But he will eventually on order change.
 In the settings menu, there are options for checking the box by default and send login credentials to the new customer.